and Gas Projects, Africa

 The investment in Signet Petroleum is a central part of Polo’s

 strategy to increase its exposure to the oil and gas sector.

-in which the company has acquired and interpreted 3D seismic
+The company has acquired and interpreted 3D seismic data over

-up-dip extension of the BG/Ophir Chaza-1 discovery well, acquired
+up-dip extension of the BG/Ophir Chaza-1 discovery well and

-prospectivity, and launched a process to examine strategic
+launched a process to examine strategic alternatives, which

 - During 2012, Signet acquired 110 square kilometres of